-Cutthroat trout (Oncorhynchus clarkii) encompass a number of distinct trout subspecies.
+Cutthroat trout (Oncorhynchus clarkii) encompasses a number of distinct trout subspecies.
 These are iconic denizens of western landscapes, known for the red "cutthroat" under their jaw.
-They are associated with cold, highly oxygenated streams, though many of the forms live in lakes and one is anadromous.
+They are associated with cold, clean, highly oxygenated streams, though many of the forms live in lakes and one is anadromous.
 Cutthroat trout are impacted by stream barriers, invasive fish and de-watering of their habitat.

 Central California Coast coho salmon

 The central California coast coho salmon is an evolutionarily significant unit of coho salmon that are found from central California near Punta Gorda to the northern border of California.
 They are an endangered species that rely on proper timing of streamflows in rivers to allow individuals to spawn and increase juvenile survival.

 The lake sturgeon is native to rivers and lakes from Hudson Bay to the Mississippi River.
 It is among the longest-living fish, with some individuals living more than 100 years.
 A species that evolved more than 150 million years ago, overfishing, particularly in the Great Lakes system, has decimated populations and recovery has been slow due to low reproductive rates and other sustained antropogenic threats such as pollution and introduced aquatic species.

 Elkhorn coral are one of the most important reef building corals found in the Caribbean, where individual colonies can grow more than 6 feet in height and 12 feet in diameter.
 Elkhorn coral were listed as threatened following a severe disease outbreak that caused widespread mortality, decimating the population to less than 3 percent of its former abundance.
 Warming ocean temperatures are a further stress on these corals.